 When chlorine is added to pool water, it undergoes a chemical reaction that forms hypochlorous acid and hypochlorite ions.
 These compounds work as powerful oxidizing agents, breaking down organic matter like sweat, urine, and other contaminants introduced by swimmers.
 As a result, chlorine destroys harmful microorganisms, effectively sanitizing the pool water.

 While chlorine is crucial for pool sanitation, it also has drawbacks.
 Prolonged exposure to chlorine can lead to skin and hair issues, including dryness, itchiness, and hair damage.
-As a preventive measure, swimmers should take steps to protect their hair and skin, such as using pre-swim products, rinsing off with fresh water after swimming and washing with a specialized shampoo.
+As a preventive measure, swimmers should take steps to protect their hair and skin, such as using pre-swim products, rinsing off with fresh water after swimming, and washing with a specialized shampoo.

-What chlorine does to hair?
+What chlorine does do to your hair?

 Chlorine can have detrimental effects on hair due to its oxidative properties.
 When hair comes into contact with chlorine-treated pool water, the chlorine molecules bind to the hair shaft, causing the cuticles (outer protective layer) to lift.
 This allows the chlorine to penetrate the hair, leading to the removal of natural oils and proteins, resulting in dryness and brittleness.